 Conversely, Deliver Duty Paid means the seller pays the import taxes and duties, so the shipment can move on in the customs process.
 We highly recommend that you pre-pay these fees for a smoother delivery experience.

-Once customs reviews your permits, licenses, and documents and you’ve paid all outstanding duties and taxes, they will release your shipment.
+Once customs review your permits, licenses, and documents and you’ve paid all outstanding duties and taxes, they will release your shipment.
 Your chosen 3PL or courier service can arrange the transportation for your cargo to reach its destination.
 Although shipments rarely get stuck in customs, it’s important to ensure your paperwork and licenses are accurate and valid to prevent delays.

 International shipping is a great way to expand your business.
 However, with it comes new requirements and responsibilities.
-Staying on top of deadlines, international policy changes, and documentation requirements is necessary for your shipment’s timely delivery.
+Staying on top of deadlines, international policy changes and documentation requirements is necessary for your shipment’s timely delivery.

 We’ve compiled a few additional tips to further your understanding of customs clearance.
 You can prevent shipment delays or holds by having the right information and avoiding making simple mistakes.